cssnr/portainer-stack-deploy-action/README.md

 # Portainer Stack Deploy Action

 Deploy or Update a Portainer Stack from a GitHub Repository.
+Currently, supports repository and file deployments and updates.

 This action is written from the ground up in VanillaJS and is not a fork/clone of existing actions.